Apple's iPhone XS camera gets new Smart HDR and adjustable bokeh

-Apple's new iPhone XS and XS Max smartphones get two big camera features that today's iPhone X lacks: an HDR mode and a bokeh adjustment slider.
+Apple's new iPhone XS and XS Max smartphones got two big camera features that today's iPhone X lacks: an HDR mode and a bokeh adjustment slider.

-HDR, short for high dynamic range, is a technology for marrying multiple photos into one shot to better capture both shadow details and bright highlights.
+HDR, short for high dynamic range, is a technology that marries multiple photos into one shot to better capture both shadow details and bright highlights.
 A new technique called Smart HDR does better, Apple marketing chief Phil Schiller said Wednesday at Apple's iPhone launch event.

 One change is that the iPhone XS picks from more source photos, including "interframe" shots at darker exposures.
 That should mean the resulting HDR is better able to avoid blown-out bright areas, Schiller said.